 Both sides of the war effort are facing new complications in the latest installment of American Gods season 3.
 Wednesday’s warmongering has taken a quieter, more introspective approach, choosing to speak from the heart and lay his vulnerability on the table to win over Demeter with confessions from their shared past rather than promises of their future.
 Technical Boy returns to World a shattered version of himself battling a glitch that is causing him to feel emotions, something he confesses that he has not had to face in many years.

-“I felt ambushed by an enemy I did not know,” says Wednesday in one of his final scenes of this episode about the grief and loss he felt during his time with Demeter.
 Tech and Wednesday have spent many years behind masks of the All Father and technological advances, respectively, both running from emotional trauma of their pasts.
 Although one has grown exceedingly powerful in a limited amount of time, the other has experienced a steady decline in worship and influence.
 American Gods uses episode 6 to strip back the masks of our more powerful players and dive into the psyche of both Wednesday and Tech.

-“I felt ambushed by an enemy I did not know,” says Wednesday in one of his final scenes of this episode.
 How will each side handle these uncovered emotional chinks in their armor?
 Will Wednesday change his tune after his week with Demeter?
 Will Tech accept an override after his discussion with World touted his value as a key player in the war effort?

 Our American Gods scribes take a look at how these two very divergent stories will play into the final acts of the season and take a spoiler-heavy look at how other events of the episode are making it appear likely that Lakeside will be brought to a close by the end of season 3.